-The Society is continually reviewing the situation in relation to the coronavirus and how this develops over the coming days and weeks.
-This page will be your up to source of information for the coronavirus.
+We're continuing to review the situation in relation to the coronavirus pandemic and how this develops over the coming days and weeks.
+This page is your source of up-to-date information for the coronavirus.

 For Coronavirus FAQs please click here

 Some information on these pages is private.
 If you are part of the leadership team please sign in to view this information.